 Despite being saddled with the label of a naive boy throughout the film, Timothée Chalamet displays an impressive sense of authority and determinism in his performance as Paul.
 Stellan Skarsgård cuts an imposing and grotesque figure as a reinterpreted Baron Vladimir Harkonnen, who exists somewhere between Colonel Kurtz from Apocalypse Now and Emperor Palpatine from the Star Wars films.
 However, Rebecca Ferguson steals the show in an impressive near-silent performance that walks a fine line between fragile and strong.

 In a year that’s seen Hans Zimmer work on big movies such as Wonder Woman 1984 and No Time to Die, it’s quite something that his best score proves to be Dune.
 It’s an interesting inversion of his usual percussive work that’s employed to imbue tension, much like some of Ennio Morricone’s music did in Sergio Leone’s Western films.
 However, the German composer outdoes himself with an experimental, sharp, piercing, and ominous theme for the Bene Gesserit, which illustrates their uniformity and power as individuals.

 Overall, Dune is an astounding singular work.
 It’s a film that embraces the convictions of the source material and trusts the audience to keep up with its vision.
 Long gone are the days of two-page glossaries being handed out at screenings for fear of audience comprehension.
-Instead, Dune believes in the cinema to weave Herbert’s complex source material.
+Instead, Villeneuve believes in the cinema to weave Herbert’s complex source material.